hotelbyte/distributed-hotel-interface/Wallet-README.txt

 When you start the wallet on a testnet (e.g. different `--datadir`) you need to make sure to set the `--ipcpath` back to the original one.

-On OSX its `~/Library/Ethereum/geth.ipc` on linux `~/.ethereum/geth.ipc` and on windows it uses a named pipe, which doesn't need to be renamed.
+On OSX its `~/Library/Ethereum/ghbc.ipc` on linux `~/.ethereum/ghbc.ipc` and on windows it uses a named pipe, which doesn't need to be renamed.

 Example:

-    $ geth --datadir /my/chain/ --networkid 23 --ipcpath ~/Library/Ethereum/geth.ipc
+    $ ghbc --datadir /my/chain/ --networkid 23 --ipcpath ~/Library/Ethereum/ghbc.ipc